CoGenCast: A Coupled Autoregressive-Flow Generative Framework for Time Series Forecasting: Experiments

 \subsection{Analysis Experiment}

 \paragraph{LLM Backbone.} To verify the effectiveness of the backbone architecture, we conduct a comparative analysis between a vanilla Transformer and the Qwen LLM family across different parameter scales, as shown in Table~\ref{tab:backbone}.
 The results demonstrate that LLM-based backbones significantly outperform the vanilla Transformer backbone.
 This is attributed to the LLMs' stronger fitting capability and the integration of multi-modal context features, which provide deeper semantic understanding to explicitly condition the generation process.
 Notably, comparing within the Qwen family, the Qwen3-4B model achieves the best performance.
 However, the performance gap between the 0.6B and 4B models is marginal.
-Considering the comprehensive trade-off between computational resources, training time, and forecasting performance, we selected Qwen3-0.6B as our default backbone, as it delivers performance approaching SOTA levels with significantly higher efficiency.
+Considering the comprehensive trade-off between computational resources, training time, and forecasting performance, we selected Qwen3-0.6B as our default backbone, as it delivers competitive performance with substantially higher efficiency.
+Furthermore, as shown in Table~\ref{tab:llama_backbone}, we additionally evaluate our framework by comparing the backbone with Llama3.2-1B across four representative datasets.
+The experimental results demonstrate that CoGenCast still achieves state-of-the-art performance, with the Llama-based variant showing slight improvements in several benchmarks.
+This consistent performance across different LLM families suggests that our architectural design is not tied to a specific backbone, demonstrating its generality.